Get the Avail Source

 avail-dev.bat will be richer in a future release.)

-For more information on this topic, please read about module discovery.
+For information about Avail's modules, please read module discovery.

 If you installed a binary distribution of Avail, then you can launch the Avail workbench by double-clicking on the application's icon.